In this article

 And the first step to doing your own homework is to understand the facts when it comes to term vs. whole life insurance.

 Term life insurance and whole life insurance are quite different, so we can't make a fair apples-to-apples comparison.
-That said, it’s important to understand some of their key attributes and the difference between term and whole life insurance to help enable you to make an informed decision.
+That said, it’s important to understand some of the key attributes of and differences between term and whole life insurance to help you to make an informed decision.

 Life insurance is an agreement between you and an insurance company.
 It says that if you pass away, the insurance company will pay a lump sum to the people you’ve designated as your “beneficiaries.”